 NATURE SMART – students who have a profound love for animals and plants and almost any natural object.
 They are fascinated and are noticeably affected by such things.

 MUSIC SMART – students who have high musical/ rhythmic intelligence.
 They love music and rhythmic patterns and also love singing.

 BODY SMART – students who have a keen sense of body awareness.
 They like physical movement, hugging, dancing, making and inventing things with their hands and role playing.
 They communicate well through body language.

 PEOPLE SMART – students who excel in interpersonal intelligence.
 They learn through person-to-person interaction.
 They generally have lots of friends.

 SELF SMART – students who excel in intrapersonal intelligence.
 These students like to work alone.
 They are self-reflective and self-aware and thus tend to be in tune with their inner feelings, values, beliefs, and thinking processes

 Arts Integration Program

 Psychosocial wellness encompasses the emotional, mental, and physical needs of a person’s development.
 This program, integrated into the school curriculum, targets the bridging of education and mental wellness, helping to build a child’s resilience and self-awareness through creative activities: Pottery and Kids Yoga.
-This program also practises a form of para-counseling that utilizes different art modalities as an attempt to clarify and affirm an individual’s own thinking, thus creating an avenue for learning and healing.
+In collaboration with MAGIS Creative Spaces, this program also practises a form of para-counseling that utilizes different art modalities as an attempt to clarify and affirm an individual’s own thinking, thus creating an avenue for learning and healing.
 The methods are non-intrusive, age-appropriate and, most importantly: fun!